Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 > Cinelli Hobootleg Geo

-Our favourite Plus Bike:
+Our favorite Plus Bike:

 Bombtrack Beyond – 29er Touring Expedition Bicycle (+/- $1,800)

-bombrack beyond touring bike 2021
+bombrack beyond touring bike

-The new 2021 Beyond by Bombtrack has seen some interesting modifications from the previous models.
+The new Beyond by Bombtrack has seen some interesting modifications from the previous models.

-A single-speed chainring (30T) and a 12 speed 10-52T is the new drive train of choice, a great set of gears capable of bringing you up the steepest and roughest hills.
+A single-speed chainring (30T) and a 12-speed 10-52T is the new drive train of choice, a great set of gears capable of bringing you up the steepest and roughest hills.
 The carbon fork reduces the weight but still offers triple cage mounts.

-Another novelty of the 2021 Beyond is the Jones Loop Bar, although Bombtrack still offers different handlebar options, this will be the standard now.
+Another novelty of the Beyond is the Jones Loop Bar, although Bombtrack still offers different handlebar options, this will be the standard now.
 The Jones might seem a little weird, but they offer more hand positions, helping the shoulders and upper body stay relaxed for hours in the saddle.

-Designed as a bike packers dream, the Beyond features mounting options for front and rear racks as well as up to five bottle cages.
+Designed as a bike packer’s dream, the Beyond features mounting options for front and rear racks as well as up to five bottle cages.

 The Bombtrack Beyond is just what I would use for extreme off-road bikepacking expeditions